johnsontan/scrape_carousell/README.md

 # scrape_carousell
-A program to scrape Carousell Singapore for the cheapest item.
+A telegram bot to scrape Carousell Singapore for the cheapest item.

 <!-- PROJECT LOGO -->
 <br />